pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 The default value of this field is `worker_v2` which initializes default Horace/Herbert code base.
-The `worker_v2` script will continue to be used by other users for their data processing, until bugfixing is completed and merged into the code base.
+The `worker_v2` script will continue to be used by other users for their data processing, until bug-fixing is completed and merged into the code base.

 Patch releases will be made to release branches to resolve specific bugs identified.